arpcard/rgi/docs/rgi_main.rst

 **Note**: Users have the option of using BLAST or `DIAMOND <https://github.com/bbuchfink/diamond>`_ for generation of local alignments and assessment of bit-scores within RGI.
 The default is BLAST, but DIAMOND generates alignments faster than BLAST and the RGI developers routinely assess DIAMOND's performance to ensure it calculates equivalent bit-scores as BLAST given RGI's Perfect / Strict / Loose paradigm is dependant upon hand curated bit-score cutoffs.
 As such, RGI may not support the latest version of DIAMOND.

 > What are CARD detection models and how are bit-score cutoffs determined?
-See: `GitHub discussion of RGI Perfect, Strict, and Loose <https://github.com/arpcard/rgi/issues/140>`_ and Mukiri <i>et al</i>.
+See: `GitHub discussion of RGI Perfect, Strict, and Loose <https://github.com/arpcard/rgi/issues/140>`_, plus Mukiri <i>et al</i>.
 2025.
-Increasing the predictive accuracy of the Resistance Gene Identifier by evaluating antimicrobial resistance gene over- and underprediction.`bioRxiv, 2025.12.11.693720 <https://www.biorxiv.org/content/10.64898/2025.12.11.693720v1>`_
+Increasing the predictive accuracy of the Resistance Gene Identifier by evaluating antimicrobial resistance gene over- and underprediction. `bioRxiv, 2025.12.11.693720 <https://www.biorxiv.org/content/10.64898/2025.12.11.693720v1>`_.

 **UPDATED RGI version 6.0.0 onward: In earlier versions of RGI, by default all Loose matches of 95% identity or better were automatically listed as Strict, regardless of alignment length.
 At that time, this behaviour could only be suppressed by using the --exclude_nudge parameter.
 This default behaviour and the --exclude_nudge parameter have been discontinued.
 Loose matches of 95% identity or better can now only be listed (i.e., nudged) as Strict matches, regardless of alignment length, by use of the new --include_nudge parameter.
 As such, these often spurious results are no longer included in default RGI main output.**